Who are the Best Military Defense Lawyers?

 Real Court Martial Cases

-Nathan Freeburg has worked on sexual assault, murder, and national security cases that have been seen on: CNN, Fox News, ABC, CBS, NBC, The New York Times, The Washington Post, McClatchy, Reuters, The Army Times, The Marine Corps Times, The Navy Times, The Air Force Times and hundreds more media outlets.
+Philip Cave and Nathan Freeburg have defended sexual assault, murder, and national security cases that have been seen on: CNN, Fox News, ABC, CBS, NBC, The New York Times, The Washington Post, McClatchy, Reuters, The Army Times, The Marine Corps Times, The Navy Times, The Air Force Times and hundreds more media outlets.

-Why You Need An Experienced Court Martial Lawyer
+Why You Need An Experienced Civilian Court Martial Lawyer

 You need a top-notch civilian defense lawyer because the entire military justice system has been built not to give you a fair trial, but to get a conviction to please the command and politicians that fund the military and promote the senior officers.
 The many many military prosecutors have nearly unlimited amounts of money, investigators and paralegals, all working with one goal: to convict you and deliver the highest possible sentence.
 They will pressure you on every front to plead guilty, even though you are innocent of the charges.
 (Unfortunately, sometimes your assigned military defense lawyer is part of this pressure.)
 Occasionally, as a last resort, a plea deal of some sort is in your best interest; but only after an aggressive and accomplished lawyer has developed the leverage over the prosecution to get you the best deal possible.
 More often, you should simply fight tenaciously for your freedom.
 You need a lawyer who will do this every step of the way.